Corporate & Professional Pensions Ltd Claims

 We are currently acting for clients who have suffered losses on pension investments with C&PP. Our expertise in this sector is well documented and demonstrated by our representation for the successful claimant in the ground-breaking case of Adams v Options UK Personal Pensions LLP [2021] EWCA Civ 474.

-Following the Court of Appeal’s Judgment in Adams, we believe that the FSCS should also uphold claims against SIPP operators for compensation to be awarded pursuant to Section 27 of the Financial Services and Markets Act 2000 (a “Section 27 claim”).
+Following the Court of Appeal’s Judgment in Adams, we believe that the FSCS should also uphold claims against SIPP providers for compensation to be awarded pursuant to Section 27 of the Financial Services and Markets Act 2000 (a “Section 27 claim”).

 In brief, the basis of a Section 27 claim is that, because a SIPP has been established as a consequence of advice given by an unregulated introducer, in contravention of the ‘general prohibition’, the investor should be entitled to ‘unwind’ the establishment of the SIPP and be put back into the financial position they would have been in had they never transferred their previous pension into the SIPP in the first place, nor made their investment(s).